-Important Facts About Auto Insurance For Rhode Island Drivers
+Common Facts About Car Insurance in Rhode Island

 Take a look at these Rhode Island car insurance laws and make sure you have everything you need before a cruise along I-95.

-Learn More About Rhode Island Car Insurance Requirements
+Minimum Coverage Requirements for Rhode Island Car Insurance

-*You may reject the Uninsured Motorist Property Damage and Medical Payments coverages.
+*You may reject the Uninsured motorist property damage coverage.
 A GEICO insurance agent can explain your policy options when reviewing your Rhode Island car insurance quote.

 Rhode Island Teen Driver Laws

 Rhode Island teens may get a limited instructional permit at 16.
 New drivers between the ages of 16 and 18 must complete a mandatory 33-hour driver's education course before testing for the permit.
-Once the teen obtains the permit, he or she may drive under the supervision of a licensed driver.
+Once the teen obtains the permit, they may drive under the supervision of a licensed driver.
 The permit is valid for one year or until the driver turns 18.
-When the teen completes six months of supervised driving without an infraction, and 50 hours (at least 10 at night) of practice, he or she may apply for a limited provisional license.
+When the teen completes six months of supervised driving without an infraction, and 50 hours (at least 10 at night) of practice, they may apply for a limited provisional license.

-Once a teen has a provisional license, he or she may drive at any time of day if accompanied by a supervising driver.
-Teens with a limited provisional license may drive unsupervised between the hours of 5:00 a.m. and 1:00 a.m.
+Once a teen has a provisional license, they may drive at any time of day if accompanied by a supervising driver.
+Teens with a limited provisional license may drive unsupervised between the hours of 5:00 AM and 1:00 AM.
 The limited provisional license will expire when the driver turns 18.
-At that point, a teen may apply for a full operator license as long as he or she has held a limited provisional license for at least a year.
+At that point, a teen may apply for a full operator license as long as they have held a limited provisional license for at least a year.